cyxnzb/docs/docs/botusage.rst

 Adding bots to the game
 ============================

 Select ``1.
-Add a Bot, Quick`` from the bot control menu to add a bot with random stats (name, difficulty, personality etc.)
+Quick add bot`` from the bot control menu to add a bot with random stats (name, difficulty, personality etc.)
 Select ``2.
-Add a Bot, Specified`` from the bot control menu to add a bot with manually specified stats.
+Add specific bot`` from the bot control menu to add a bot with manually specified stats.

 Or type in console ``yb_quota x`` where X is amount of adding bots.